 Since December 2020, we have been hearing reports of a new variant of the coronavirus that causes COVID-19.
-New variants have been identified since and are being closely monitored.
+Additional variants have been identified since and are being closely monitored.

-The new variants bring about even more stress as we continue to navigate the pandemic.
+The new variants can bring about even more stress as we continue to navigate the pandemic.
 Are we more likely to get sick?
 Will the vaccines work against the variants?
 Should we do anything differently to keep ourselves and our families safe?
-These are questions many of us are asking, and we are here to help answer them based on the current information we have.
+These are questions many of us are asking, and AdventHealth is here to help provide answers based on the current information that’s available.

 About the Variants